CardioStart High School Summer Program

 - must complete the required EH&S (Environmental Health & Safety) online lab safety courses by due date

 Interested students may apply for the 2017 Summer Program.
-Students need to contact individual Center faculty to be considered for this program.
+Students need to contact individual Center core faculty to be considered for this program and an internship in their lab.
 Students are evaluated based on their academic performance, diversity of experiences and background, and commitment to succeeding in the program.
 They may also be contacted for a telephone or in person interview.

 Once an applicant is accepted into the program, he or she will be emailed the required registration forms.
 The registration forms will include a registration due date, EH&S online course information, and the EH&S online course due date.

-Application: Interested students need to contact the Center faculty member they would like to work with to be considered for this program.
+Application: Interested students need to contact a Center core faculty member they would like to work with to be considered for this program.
 The faculty member will give them an application deadline.